POSH

 Sextortion gets stronger when panic drives the response.

-What evidence to save
+What evidence to preserve safely

-Australia reporting and support
+Reporting and support

 If the child is under 18, treat the situation seriously and report early.